ryjen/prep-cli/README.md

 Prep tries to follow NPM style repositories meaning there is a ***global repository*** (/usr/local/share/prep) and a ***current repository*** in the local directory.

+Prep can manage paths for building and running.

 I am no longer maintaining this project, so I'm releasing to open source.

 plugins